-PROVIDENCE, R.I. – The 2012 BIG EAST women’s soccer Championship field has been set as Georgetown and Marquette captured the regular-season division titles and No. 1 seeds in the 10-team league tournament.
+PROVIDENCE, R.I. – The 2011 BIG EAST women’s soccer Championship field has been set as Louisville and West Virginia captured the regular-season division titles and No. 1 seeds in the 10-team league tournament.

-The 2012 BIG EAST women’s soccer championship will culminate in Storrs, Conn., as host Connecticut will serve as the site for the semifinals and title game of the tournament.
+The 2011 BIG EAST women’s soccer championship will culminate in Morgantown, W.Va., as West Virginia University will serve as the site for the semifinals and title game of the tournament.
 The semifinals are set for Nov.
-2 at 4 p.m. and 6:30 p.m.
+3 at 3 p.m. and 5:30 p.m.
 ET.
 Both will be carried nationally on the CBS Sports Network.
 The title game is set for Nov.
-4 at Noon and will be televised on the CBS Sports Network, as well as numerous regional sports networks, including SNY.
+5 at noon and will be televised on CBS Sports Network, as well as numerous regional sports networks, including SNY.
 The game also will be streamed live online for free at www.bigeast.tv

 American Division Seeds

 No. 1 West Virginia

 No. 4 Providence